VexdStudios/SafetyZone/README.md

 **IF YOU HAVE ANY PROBLEMS RENGARDING THE PROTON WIZARD TELL US ON OUR DISCORD:** ***https://discord.gg/TNR58Hq9CB***

-**NOTE:** We're Finxing The Proton Wizard!
+**NOTE:** We're Fixing The Proton Wizard!
 Hang Tight Until This Disappeares!

 **IMPORTANT INFO:** Unity Version: 2020.3.12f1